Exploring Pose-Guided Imitation Learning for Robotic Precise Insertion: EXPERIMENTS

 \subsection{Experimental Setup}

-\textbf{Implementation Details.} All the experiments are performed on the Cobot Mobile ALOHA, a robot using the Mobile ALOHA system design \cite{zhao2023learning} and manufactured by agilex.ai (Fig. \ref{exp_set} (a)).
-It is important to note that although this robot is not equipped with force sensors, it exhibits passive compliance during task execution, which means that this robot can can perform contact-rich tasks in a safe situation.
-An Orbbec Dabai camera, the front camera in Fig. \ref{exp_set} (a), is used as a vision sensor to observe the objects on the table.
+\textbf{Implementation Details.} All experiments are performed on the Cobot Mobile ALOHA, a robot using the Mobile ALOHA system design \cite{zhao2023learning} and manufactured by agilex.ai (Fig. \ref{exp_set}(a)).
+It is important to note that although this robot is not equipped with force sensors, it exhibits passive compliance during task execution, which means that it can perform contact-rich tasks safely.
+An Orbbec Dabai camera, the front camera in Fig.~\ref{exp_set}(a), is used as a vision sensor to observe the objects on the table.
 We collect $7-10$ demonstrations for each task.
-During the data collection process, the target object pose remains unchanged to reduce the influence of pose estimation noise.
-And all data are collected with $30$Hz.
-All the experiments are conducted on a single NVIDIA RTX4060 GPU.
-We train the networks using AdamW optimizer with a batch size of $80$ and an initial learning rate of $3e-4$.
-The training epoch is $2000$.
+During demonstration collection, we keep the target object placement fixed to reduce pose estimation failures and to obtain cleaner supervisory trajectories.
+During evaluation, we perturb the initial object placements to form in-distribution and out-of-distribution test conditions.
+All data are collected at $30$ Hz.
+All the experiments are conducted on a single NVIDIA RTX 4060 GPU.
+We train the networks using the AdamW optimizer with a batch size of $80$ and an initial learning rate of $3e-4$.
+We train for 2000 epochs.

-\textbf{Task Description.} As illustrated in Fig. \ref{exp_set} (b), we carefully design $6$ precise insertion tasks, including plug into socket (task 1), metal part into base (task 2,3,4,5) and USB (Type-C) insertion.
+\textbf{Task Description.} As illustrated in Fig.~\ref{exp_set} (b), we carefully design $6$ precise insertion tasks, including (1) plug insertion, (2–5) metal-part insertion into a base, and (6) USB Type-C insertion.
 The measured clearances are $0.28$ mm for task 2, $0.08$ mm for task 3, $0.03$ mm for task 4, and $0.01$ mm for task 5.
 The difficulty of tasks $1$ to $6$ gradually increases.

-\textbf{Evaluation Metrics.} We employ the success rate (SR) as the evaluation metric, which is calculated by dividing successful trials by total trials.
+\textbf{Evaluation Metrics.} We employ the success rate (SR) as the evaluation metric, which is calculated by dividing the number of successful trials by the total number of trials.
 Each policy is tested for $10$ consecutive trials to evaluate its performance.

-\textbf{Baselines.} We compare with the state-of-the-art imitation learning methods: ACT \cite{zhao2023learning}, RISE \cite{wang2024rise} and SPOT \cite{hsu2024spot}.
-For ACT and RISE, we collect $50$ demonstrations for each task.
-Since SOPT is not open-source, we implemented reproduction codes using MLP and Diffusion Policy approaches, collecting $10$ demonstrations per task for training.
+\textbf{Baselines.} We compare against the state-of-the-art imitation learning methods: ACT \cite{zhao2023learning}, RISE \cite{10801678} and SPOT \cite{hsu2024spot}.
+For ACT and RISE, we collect $50$ demonstrations per task following their typical data requirements for stable training on contact-rich behaviors.
+Since SPOT is not open-source, we re-implement it using an MLP encoder and a diffusion-policy backbone, and collect $10$ demonstrations per task for training to match the data regime used by our methods.